linklab-uva/robotlearning/_events/lec01.md

 ---
-type: lecture
+type: raw_event
+name: Lecture 1
-date: 20xx-xx-xxTx:xx:xx+4:30
+date: 2022-08-23T08:00:00+4:30
-title: Introduction
+description: Course Introduciton

 # optional
-# please use /static_files/notes directory to store notes
-# thumbnail: /static_files/path/to/image.jpg
+# if you want to hide time in Schedule, set this to true
+hide_time: false

 # optional
-tldr: "Course Introduciton"

-# optional
-# set it to true if you dont want this lecture to appear in the updates section
+# set it to true if you don't want this event appear to in the announcements section
-hide_from_announcments: false
+hide_from_announcments: true

-# optional
 links:
     - url: /static_files/presentations/01.pdf
       name: notes